pism/pism/doc/sphinx/manual/modeling-choices/index.rst

 The ``-no_`` prefix is still supported for compatibility with older scripts, but will be removed in a later PISM version.

-See FIXME for the full list of configuration parameters and corresponding options.
+See :ref:`sec-parameter-list` for the full list of configuration parameters and corresponding options.